Property Inventory Management

 Identifying Risk Points: Pinpointing areas in the system susceptible to Legionella growth, such as parts of the water system with rust, sludge, scale, and biofilms which bacteria can feed on.

-Water Analysis: Sometimes, water samples may be taken for laboratory analysis to detect the presence of Legionella bacteria.
+Water Analysis: In some cases, specialists take water samples for laboratory testing to detect Legionella bacteria.

 In many countries, including the UK, a Legionella Risk Assessment is a legal requirement for all landlords and property managers to ensure that their water systems are safe and do not pose a risk to the occupants.
-The frequency of these assessments can vary depending on the type of property and its water systems, but it is generally recommended that they be carried out regularly or whenever there is a reason to suspect the presence of Legionella.
+Assessment frequency varies based on the property type and water system.
+Experts recommend regular assessments, especially if there is a risk of Legionella.

 One of the many legal responsibilities that landlords and letting agents have is ensuring that their properties are free of Legionella bacteria.
 Legionella can cause health problems to more vulnerable tenants or any member of the public that may visit the property.

-Landlords are legally bound to keep their properties free from health hazards.
-The law forms part of the Health and Safety at Work Act 1974 and imposes a legal duty on all managing agents and landlords to ensure the health and safety of all tenants, staff and members of the public are protected this includes the Legionella Risk Assessment.
+Landlords must legally keep their properties free from health hazards.
+Under the Health and Safety at Work Act 1974, managing agents and landlords have a duty to protect the health and safety of tenants, staff, and the public, including conducting a Legionella Risk Assessment.

 “The practical and proportionate application of health and safety law to landlords of domestic rental properties is that whilst there is a duty to assess the risk from exposure to Legionella to ensure the safety of their tenants, this does not require an in-depth, detailed assessment.”